google/xls/docs_src/build_system.md

 target - this is the entry point to "downstream" capabilities (IR transformations, codegen, interpretation/JIT, etc.).

+The "entry" attribute to the `dslx_test` rule, if provided, must be an IR symbol (which is a "mangled" DSLX name).
+Prefer to use the `dslx_mangle` macro to construct these mangled names from `BUILD` files.

 Note: This macro is targeted for refactoring, as it currently contains a broad swath of not-always-directly-related functionality.